Did you know that your smartphone can kill you before the COVID-19 virus?

 According to the California Department of Public Health; Sleeping with your phone in your bed, near to your head, or under your pillow could increase the risk of brain cancer and tumors of the acoustic nerve and salivary glands.

 That little smartphone you keep in your pocket, purse, or under your pillow at night has the potential to burst.
 All lithium-ion batteries are the same no matter what device it’s in – they all carry identical risks.

-Spare batteries follow the same rule as those in your smartphones and can not be checked in during flights.
-All airlines want you to carry them because they are afraid of the batteries touching, shorting out and causing an explosion during a flight.
+Spare batteries follow the same rule as those in your smartphones and can not be checked during flights.
+All airlines want you to carry them because they are afraid of the batteries touching, shorting out, and causing an explosion during a flight.

 Exploding smartphone battery – what to do in case your phone explodes.

 There are signs to look for in case of an exploding smartphone battery.
 You can feel the device heat up or feels unusually hot.